Black Stone: Appearance of the Black Stone

 The Black Stone was described by European travellers to Arabia in the 19th- and early-20th centuries, who visited the Kaaba disguised as pilgrims.
 Swiss traveller Johann Ludwig Burckhardt visited Mecca in 1814, and provided a detailed description in his 1829 book Travels in Arabia:

 Visiting the Kaaba in 1853, Richard Francis Burton noted that:

-Ritter von Laurin, the Austrian consul-general in Egypt, was able to inspect a fragment of the Stone removed by Muhammad Ali in 1817 and reported that it had a pitch-black exterior and a silver-grey, fine-grained interior in which tiny cubes of a bottle-green material were embedded.
+Ritter von Laurin, the Austrian consul-general in Egypt, was able to inspect a fragment of the Stone removed by the Ottoman ruler Muhammad Ali in 1817 and reported that it had a pitch-black exterior and a silver-grey, fine-grained interior in which tiny cubes of a bottle-green material were embedded.
 There are reportedly a few white or yellow spots on the face of the Stone, and it is officially described as being white with the exception of the face.

 History and tradition

-The Black Stone was held in reverence well before Islam.
-It had long been associated with the Kaaba, which was built in the pre-Islamic period and was a site of pilgrimage of Nabataeans who visited the shrine once a year to perform their pilgrimage.
-The Kaaba held 360 idols of the Meccan gods.
-The Semitic cultures of the Middle East had a tradition of using unusual stones to mark places of worship, a phenomenon which is reflected in the Hebrew Bible as well as the Quran, while bowing, worshiping and praying to such sacred objects is also described in the Tanakh as idolatrous and was the subject of prophetic rebuke.
-The meteorite-origin theory of the Black Stone has seen it likened by some writers to the meteorite which was placed and worshipped in the Greek Temple of Artemis.
+The Black Stone was held in reverence long before the advent of Islam.
+It had long been associated with the Kaaba, which was built in the pre-Islamic period and was a site of pilgrimage for the Nabataeans of northern Arabia and the southern Levant, who visited the shrine once a year to perform their pilgrimage.
+Idolatry is forbidden in the Hebrew Bible and the Quran. and was the subject of prophetic rebuke.
+However, the use of aniconic stones, called baetyls, is known from the eastern Mediterranean; "baetyl" originates in the Bethel narrative of Jacob's Ladder.
+The Kaaba allegedly held 360 idols of the Meccan gods.
+The meteoritic origin theory of the Black Stone has seen it likened by some writers to the meteorite which was placed and worshipped in the Temple of Artemis.

-The Kaaba has been associated with fertility rites of Arabia.
-Some writers remark on the apparent similarity of the Black Stone and its frame to the external female genitalia.
-However, the silver frame was placed on the Black Stone to secure the fragments, after the original stone was broken.

-A "red stone" was associated with the deity of the south Arabian city of Ghaiman, and there was a "white stone" in the Kaaba of al-Abalat (near the city of Tabala, south of Mecca).
+A "red stone" was associated with the deity of the South Arabian city of Ghaiman, and there was a "white stone" in the Kaaba of al-Abalat (near Tabala, south of Mecca).
 Worship at that time period was often associated with stone reverence, mountains, special rock formations, or distinctive trees.
 The Kaaba marked the location where the sacred world intersected with the profane, and the embedded Black Stone was a further symbol of this as an object as a link between heaven and earth.
 Aziz Al-Azmeh claims that the divine name ar-Rahman (one of the names of God in Islam and cognate to one of the Jewish names of God Ha'Rachaman, both meaning "the Merciful One" or "the Gracious One") was used for astral gods in Mecca and might have been associated with the Black Stone.
-The stone is also thought to be associated with Allat.
 Muhammad is said to have called the stone "the right hand of al-Rahman".